ndrslmpk/flask-crud-todo/README.md

 6. For the generation of CSS from the tailwind preprocessor directives in `static/src/style.css` into the core css file `static/css/main.css`, we run

 ```
-npx tailwindcss -i ./static/src/style.css -o ./style/css/main.css
+npx tailwindcss -i ./static/src/styles.css -o ./style/css/main.css
 ```

-- **Remark:** If you furthermore want to make your development process more interactive you might want to automatically update your frontend by inline `html` styling changes.
+- **Remark:** The given flags `-i <input/directory/styling-file.css>` and `-o <output/directory/styling-file.css>` stand for input- and output-directory.
+From the input directory all applied styling is converted and transfered to the output-directory file.
+If you furthermore want to make your development process more interactive you might want to automatically update your frontend by inline `html` styling changes.
 For this purpose you can activate the tailwind cli using

 ```
-npx tailwindcss -i ./static/src/input.css -o ./static/dist/output.css --watch
+npx tailwindcss -i ./static/src/styles.css -o ./style/css/main.css --watch
 ```

 For more details follow the [Installation Guide](https://tailwindcss.com/docs/installation) for Tailwind CLI